notofonts/lao/fontbakery/googlefonts-NotoSansLaoUI-report.md

 * 🔥 **FAIL** The following glyphs could not be attached to the dotted circle glyph:

-	- maiTi-lao
+	- acutecomb

-	- iiVowel-lao
+	- brevecomb

-	- loVowel-lao
+	- caroncomb

-	- niggahita-lao
+	- cedillacomb

-	- maiKanVowel-lao
+	- circumflexcomb

-	- maiKonVowel-lao
+	- commaaccentcomb

-	- karan-lao
+	- commaturnedabovecomb

-	- iVowel-lao
+	- dieresiscomb

-	- uuVowel-lao
+	- dotaccentcomb

-	- maiCatawa-lao
+	- euVowel-lao

-	- And 5 more.
+	- And 20 more.

 Use -F or --full-lists to disable shortening of long lists. [code: unattached-dotted-circle-marks]
 </div></details><details><summary>⚠ <b>WARN:</b> Combined length of family and style must not exceed 27 characters. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/name/family_and_style_max_length">com.google.fonts/check/name/family_and_style_max_length</a>)</summary><div>